 Miners are incentivised to do this work on the main Ethereum chain.
 There is little incentive for a subset of miners to start their own chain – it undermines the system.
 Blockchains rely on having a single state as a source of truth.
 And users will always choose the longest or "heaviest" chain.

-In distributed networks, a transaction has "finality" when it's part of a block that can't change.
+A transaction has "finality" on Ethereum when it's part of a block that can't change.

-Because miners work in a decentralized way, it's possible for two valid blocks to be mined at the same time.
+Because miners work in a decentralized way, two valid blocks can get mined at the same time.
 This creates a temporary fork.
-Eventually one chain will become the accepted chain once a subsequent block has been mined and added, making it longer.
+Eventually, one of these chains will become the accepted chain after a subsequent block has been mined and added, making it longer.

 Remember, this timing doesn't include the wait times for having a transaction picked up by a miner.